blueperf/acmeair-mainservice-java/Modes.md

 * Default: true

 ## SECURE\_SERVICE\_CALLS
-* Service to service calls will uses HMAC encrytpion to verify the authenticity of the call.
+* Service to service calls will uses HMAC encryption to verify the authenticity of the call.
 * Default: false